jhanke00/nextjs-product-site/docs/infrastructure/database/database-instructions.md

 ## Test Implementation

 I created a route located at `POST - /api/seed-products`.
 This route will use a large mock dataset of products, feel free to test it.
+This route has authentication middleware, it's needed to send bearer token located at [docker-compose](../../../infra/docker-compose.yml) name INTEGRATION_TOKEN

 I suggest using this [Mongo extension](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) to check the seeded data.